python-discord/site/pydis_site/apps/content/resources/guides/python-guides/subclassing_context.md

 First,  a [basic article](https://www.codesdope.com/course/python-subclass-of-a-class/) on subclassing will provide some fundamental knowledge, which is highly suggested before moving on to this topic, as subclassing [Context](https://discordpy.readthedocs.io/en/latest/ext/commands/api.html#discord.ext.commands.Context) can ultimately be a complicated task.

 ## The benefits of subclassing Context
 Subclassing Context can be very beneficial as it allows you to set custom Context methods that can be used in your code.
-Some applications and exmpleds are provideded below.
+Some applications and examples are provided below.

 In order to subclass Context, you are required to subclass `commands.Bot` as well.
 More on subclassing Bot can be read here [link placeholder] but here is a short example.